rahulsrma26/phonetic-word-embedding/docs/puns.md

 ![Density2](img/08_puns_not_same.png)

-As we can see our destribution more closely resembles gaussian with tighter curver and better mean.
+As we can see our distribution more closely resembles gaussian with tighter curve and better mean.

 These are some of the scores sorted by the diff (diff = Ours - PSSVec).